cariad/hugo-ci/README.md

 ## Running locally

-The key notes for running `cariad/hugo-ci` are:
+`cariad/hugo-ci` is great for building and testing your Hugo sites locally.

+For an easy life, I recommend:

-- Your source directory must be mapped to `/src`.
+- Map your local source directory to `/src` in the container.
-- Your build directory must exist and be mapped to `/pub`.
+- Map your local build directory to `/pub` in the container.
+This directory must exist.
-- To perform a deployment:
-    - The `S3_BUCKET` environment variable must be set to thw name of your bucket.
-    - To deploy to a key prefix, set `S3_PREFIX`.
-Do not include a trailing slash.

 This sample script will take the current working directory as the source, and the `public` subdirectory as the build destination: